crazybiocomputing/tinned/doc/basics/count.md

 _A function taking one argument `x` filtering the elements that must be counted._
 _By default, this function always returns `true` meaning that all the elements are counted._
-_This function is an anonymous function and must follow the JavaScript syntax as below_
+_This function is an anonymous function and must follow the JavaScript syntax below_

 ```javascript
 function (x) {